 AS/NZS ISO 9001 is the version of ISO 9001 published in Australia and New Zealand.
 This Standard was prepared by the Joint Standards Australia/Standards New Zealand Committee QR-008, Quality Management Systems.

 AS/NZS 4801 is an Australia/New Zealand based safety standard similar to OHSAS 18001.
-This is expected to be replaced by a new international standard ISO 45001 in 2016.
+This is expected to be replaced by a new international standard ISO 45001 soon.

 This refers to a Health & Safety and Environment Management system designed to address the management of health, safety and environmental risks and hazards

-Third party Health and safety simply means that your health and safety system (AS/BZS 4801 or OHSAS 18001) has been certified by an IAF accredited certification body such as Sci Qual International.
+Third party Health and safety simply means that your health and safety system (AS/NZS 4801 or OHSAS 18001) has been certified by an IAF accredited certification body such as Sci Qual International.

 Accreditation is the process that certification bodies such as Sci Qual International go through to become approved as a certification body.
 Third party accreditation means that the certification body has been accredited by a third party to ensure the quality and integrity of its auditors and its procedures.
 Accreditation bodies such as JAS-ANZ are part of the International Accreditation Forum (IAF) which ensures that these standards are consistent on a world-wide basis.